rishabhsvemuri/pgUI/README.md

 git clone https://github.com/rishabhsvemuri/pgUI.git
 ```

-Then, move into the pgUI directory.
+Then, move into the pgUI project directory (if not already there)
 ```bash
 cd pgUI
 ```